katawful/tree-sitter-obl/ReadMe.md

 If you happen upon functions that do not appear highlighted properly in any way, please report it in the pinned issue on GitHub or make a PR and submit to said pinned issue for bookkeeping.

+## Overloading
+There is nothing I can do about function/variable name overloading (such as using a variable name that is the same as a function from an OBSE plugin).
+Tree-sitter does not understand semantics